 Of course, the quickest way to resolve some of these disagreements is to call, “Do over!”

-But do overs never work out well.
-One team will still be unhappy with the results while the other team feels they got an unfair advantage to get their way.
+But do-overs never work out well.
+One team might be happy with the results while the other team still feels they got an unfair advantage to get their way.

 - I know what I’m doing.
 I have it all planned out—plans to take care of you, not abandon you, plans to give you the future you hope for.
-(Jeremiah 29:11, The Message)
+(Jeremiah 29:11, Message)

 - And we know that all that happens to us is working for our good if we love God.
 (Romans 8:28, Living Bible)

-Don’t ask God for a do over; instead ask the Holy Spirit to show you what He’s doing in your life because you didn’t take the do over.
-I promise you that God is doing something far greater—instead of defeating a few enemies, He’s defeating whole armies!
+Don’t ask God for a do-over; instead, ask the Holy Spirit to show you what He’s doing in your life because you didn’t get the do-over.
+I promise you that God is doing something far, far greater—instead of defeating a few enemies, He’s defeating whole armies!